OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 -  Scripting

-See section :ref:`omedit-settings-messages` for Messages Browser options.
+See section :ref:`omedit-options-messages` for Messages Browser options.

 Perspectives
 ------------